Lomas de La Tahona

-Lomas de Carrasco is a residential area in the Canelones Department of southern Uruguay.
+Lomas de La Tahona is a residential area in the Canelones Department of southern Uruguay.

 Geography

 Location

 It is located east of Route 101 and northwest of Colinas de Solymar, about 6 km northeast of the Carrasco International Airport.
 It is joined with La Tahona and Carmel to its west and south and Villa El Tato to the northwest.
 It is part of the wider metropolitan area of Montevideo.

 Population

-In 2011 Lomas de Carrasco had a population of 806.
+In 2011 Lomas de La Tahona had a population of 806.